 - With both ends of the wrap now in front of you, take each end and tuck it under the Keababies logo that is against your stomach.
 Crisscross them again, and pull around your waist toward your back.

 - The final step is to double knot the wrap.
 You can do a little trial-and-error to figure out which tie position feels right to you.
 You can either knot it behind you, on your side, or crisscross the wrap behind your back at waist level, bringing both ends back to the front and double knotting in front of your waist.

 How to use the Front-Facing Carry:

-- Follow the Instructions above on How to Tie your KeaBabies Baby Wrap around your body.
+- Follow the instructions above on How to Tie your KeaBabies Baby Wrap around your body.

-- Hold your baby facing away from you, and insert one of baby’s legs under the piece of fabric closest to your body.
+- Hold your baby facing away from you, and insert one of the baby’s legs under the piece of fabric closest to your body.
 Make sure you hold baby firmly against your chest during this step!